Borys-777/BudgetBuddy/README.md

 ![TotalCost](static/images/readme-images/future-feature.jpg)

 - Adding a favicon to the page.
 As for now I didn't implement it, due to the lack of time (and concentrating mostly on the main functionality).

+- Adding a notification message to the user when he is not logged in and tries to read/edit/delete the record of the authorized user.

 - Adding more currencies and converting them into 1 common currency, by using JS.